dvdliao/twilio-proxy/README.md

 [https://quiet-springs-2100.herokuapp.com/](https://quiet-springs-2100.herokuapp.com/)

 This app uses a number from Twilio as a proxy for group sms messaging.
 Users can join/leave these groups.
 Any message sent to the Twilio number will be forwarded to everyone else in the group.
-The app will also prepend the user's firstname followed by the message: `<User Firstname>: <message>`;
+The app will also prepend the user's firstname followed by the message: `<User Firstname>: <message>`

 ## Requirements
  - A Twilio Account (non trial) with at least 1 number and in the Twilio settings have the number pointing to your app's endpoint: Your_Host/message